nail-e/nail-e.github.io/_posts/2025-06-06-lessons-from-a-fat-god.md

 ---
-title: "Lessons of the FAT God: A retrospective on the FAT file system"
+title: "Lessons of a FAT God: A retrospective on the FAT file system"
 layout: post
 permalink: /posts/lessons-from-a-FAT-god
 categories: